 We’ve been waiting for an opportunity to name the Pisco Sour as Drink of the Day, and we have it on July 28 for Peru Independence Day.
-Chile and Peru bicker endlessly over who invented Pisco, and we’re not going to wade into that fight.
-But the Pisco Sour was first served in Lima, Peru, so we’re giving Independence Day in Peru the honor and then getting to the Pisco Sour recipe.
+Chile and Peru bicker endlessly over who invented Pisco, but we’re not going to wade into that fight.
+It’s clear though, that the first Pisco Sour was served in Lima, Peru, so we’re giving their Independence Day the honor and getting to the Pisco Sour recipe.

 Independence Day in Peru